sjbennett123/gloryforthefist/content/current_writeups/We Descend/_index.md

 description: The adventurers arrive just outside Cryptinith on the road and are ambushed by the Feral.
 They must fight their way to the City Gates of Cryptinith if they want sanctuary from the Feral
 synopsis: The Lord Reeve of Cyptinith has put out a call for Aid.
 When the Adventurers arrive at the edge of town, a Howl pierces the night and the Glowing Eyes of the Feral descend upon them in a frenzy!
 The adventurers must fight there way into the City Gates to safety.
 The road up the hill the Cryptinth is a long one and the Feral are relentless in their assault.
 Something tonight seems to have them particularly fired up and angry.
 outcomes:
+  - The PCs fight their way to the Tavern inside the City Gates of Cryptinth
+  - The Feral keep them outside of town and attempt to take them all captive as they aren’t known travelers in the lands

 number_of_cast_members:
 Roles: